F2ncy/HDD-Prediction/README.md

 # Lightweight Hard Drive Failure Prediction

 This is the final solution created to support my dissertation which explores hard drive disk prediction based machine learning for lightweight devices.
-The purpose is to find the most optimal model for lightweight devices which has a good cross between a fast testing time and other metrics such as F1 score, recall, accuracy, etc.
+The purpose is to find an optimal model for lightweight devices which has a fast testing time against high F1 scores, recall, accuracy, etc.

 The final solution was built using the LightGBM model.